TheTrigger/VoidMain/README.md

 CMD> example hello world
 ```

-You can get rid of `greetings` command name if you set the module name to an empty string like this:
+You can get rid of `example` command name part if you set the module name to an empty string like this:
 ```csharp
 [Module(Name = "")]
 public class ExampleModule : CommandsModule { }